SravanthiAshokKumar/pulsar-location-samosa/README.md

 # pulsar-location-samosa
 Wrapper for Pulsar Client to handle subscription changes due to changes in location
 ## Introduction
 This library uses the `PulsarClient` APIs underneath to perform pub/sub related operations.
 Configurations are written in YAML.
 The library provides a `LocationManager` interface to monitor for changes in location.
 The `LocationSubscriptionHandler` interface allows for location changes to be translated to topic changes.
+Decoupling location management from subscription management allows for easy extenstion to the `LocationManager` so that the subscription handler can be plugged into different sources of location change.
 ## Building
 ```shell
 cd /path/to/pulsar-location-samosa